takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 - **Fast Forward and Rewind**

-  You can skip in 5-second increments with buttons and in 1-second increments with shortcut keys(CTRL + SHIFT/ALT + ←→).
+  Use buttons to skip ahead or back by 1s, 5s, 10s, 1m, 5m, or 10m.
+Keyboard shortcuts (CTRL + SHIFT/ALT + ←→) are also supported.

 - **Video Screenshot**

   You can download a screenshot of the video in "PNG format."

+- **Generate Timestamp Links**

+  Copy a link that starts playback from the current time to your clipboard with one click.

 - **Copy Timestamps**
   You can copy the created timestamps to the clipboard with one click.

-- **Check Playback Time**
+- **Check Current Time**

-  You can check the playback time of the video in real-time on the screen.
+  View the current playback time on-screen in real time.

 - **Auto-Save Feature**